After creating your chart, you can print your chart or download it as a file.

 Choose "Custom" for more options, which lets you enter the image size manually in Inch, mm, cm or pixels.
 If you enter the image height, the image width is adjusted automatically.
 If you enter the image width, the image height is adjusted automatically.

-Choose SVG to get the best available print quality.
-The SVG files are fully compatible with Inkscape and Illustrator.
+The SVG files are fully compatible with Affinity Designer, Inkscape and Illustrator.

 Objects are divided in separate layers, which lets you easily edit your chart.

 For freeform crochet charts, the layers are the same as you've created them in Stitch Fiddle.